 Couples seeking a divorce in California must also meet strict residency requirements.
 They include the following:

 - Both spouses must have lived in the state for a minimum of six months prior to filing; and,

 - Both parties must have lived in the county where the divorce is filed for at least three months prior to filing.

 However, the requirements differ for same-sex marriages and include:

 - Neither party resides in a state that recognizes same-sex marriages, which means that the state won’t dissolve the marriage

-If you’re unsure of how to file for divorce properly, contact a Riverside divorce attorney.
-An experienced professional will give you the best legal advice and make it incredibly easy to file for divorce.
+If you’re unsure of how to file for divorce properly, contact a divorce attorney.
+An experienced professional will give you the best legal advice and assist you in filing for divorce.

-At Bratton, Razo & Lord, we understand that divorce is a complicated process that is made more turbulent by a range of difficult emotions.
-We have helped hundreds of families throughout Riverside protect their futures post-divorce.
+At Bratton Razo & Lord, we understand that divorce is a complicated process that is made more turbulent by a range of difficult emotions.
+We have helped hundreds of families throughout Riverside and San Bernardino counties protect themselves and plan after divorce.
 Call 951-684-9000 for a free consultation.